-Extinguishing Media: Not combustible.
-Use extinguishing media suited to burning materials.
+Extinguishing Media: In case of fire, use carbon dioxide, dry chemical, foam, water fog.
 Water fog or fine spray is the preferred medium for large fires.
 Try to contain spills, minimise spillage entering drains or water courses.

 Fire Fighting: If a significant quantity of this product is involved in a fire, call the fire brigade.
 There is little danger of a violent reaction or explosion if significant quantities of this product are involved in a fire.
 Recommended personal protective equipment is liquid-tight chemical protective clothing and breathing apparatus.